 The Department of Epidemiology of the NILS was taking the initiative for all examinations and investigations.
-The participants were examined from 8:30 am to 5 pm at a special examination center within a facility at the the NILS.
+The participants were examined from 8:50 am to 4:00 pm at a special examination center within a facility at the the NILS.
 To examine 2,400 males and females in two years, that is, 1,200 males and females per year, six or seven participants were to be examined each day, four days a week from Tuesday to Friday, 200 days (50 weeks) a year.
-Taking advantage of the fact that all participants can be examined at the center, detailed examinations including not only medical evaluations, but also examinations of exercise physiology, body composition, nutrition, and psychology can be done.
-Each examination was to be extensive and most up-to-date, aiming at keeping the internationally highest level.
+Taking advantage of the fact that all participants can be examined at the center, detailed examinations including not only medical evaluations, but also examination was to be extensive and most up-to-date, aiming at keeping the internationally highest level.
 The follow up period is to be up to 30 years, but we hope to get initial significant longitudinal results within 5 to 10 years.